 This graph, based on weekly data from the U.S. Energy Information Administration (EIA), shows gasoline supplied compared to the same week of 2019.

 Blue is for 2020.
 Red is for 2021.

-There have been six weeks so far this year when gasoline supplied was up compared to the same week in 2019 – and consumption is running close to 2019 levels now.
+There have been five weeks so far this year when gasoline supplied was up compared to the same week in 2019.

 —– Transit: Apple Mobility —–

 This graph is from Apple mobility.
 From Apple: “This data is generated by counting the number of requests made to Apple Maps for directions in select countries/regions, sub-regions, and cities.”
 This is just a general guide – people that regularly commute probably don’t ask for directions.

 There is also some great data on mobility from the Dallas Fed Mobility and Engagement Index.
 However the index is set “relative to its weekday-specific average over January–February”, and is not seasonally adjusted, so we can’t tell if an increase in mobility is due to recovery or just the normal increase in the Spring and Summer.

 The graph is the running 7-day average to remove the impact of weekends.

 IMPORTANT: All data is relative to January 13, 2020.
 This data is NOT Seasonally Adjusted.
 People walk and drive more when the weather is nice, so I’m just using the transit data.

 According to the Apple data directions requests, public transit in the 7 day average for the US is at 119% of the January 2020 level.